MDGE Series of 1 Unit Courses

 Enrollment will be prioritized (but not guaranteed) for MDGE and MDSC students who have requested enrollment well in advance.
 Note: Graduate students from other programs can also request enrollment in MDGE 1-unit courses, but a spot will not be confirmed until two weeks prior to the first class.

-As some courses are often fully subscribed, it is recommended that enrollment requests be submitted well in advance of the course beginning.
+As some courses are often fully subscribed, it is recommended that enrollment requests be submitted to instructors as soon as possible and well in advance of the course beginning.
 Last minute requests may not be granted.

 (1 unit)